About the Artist

 Artists Statement

-I have been driven to produce art for as long as I can remember.
-Over the years, I have explored many mediums, with a particular focus on drawing, painting, and additive sculpture.
-My passion for sculpture originated one summer day when I was nine years old.
-Upon entering a foundry for the first time, I was enthralled to find life-sized maquettes, plaster molds, and sculptures of all sizes made from various materials.
-I left there with a bag full of casting wax, a mind full of inspiration, and a heart full of dreams.
+I have been compelled to create art for as long as I can remember.
+Throughout the years, I have experimented with various media, with a focus on drawing, painting, and additive sculpture.
+My passion for sculpture ignited one summer day when I was nine years old.
+Upon entering a foundry for the first time, I was captivated by the sight of life-sized maquettes, plaster molds, and sculptures crafted from wax, plaster, rubber, and iron.
+I left with a bag full of casting wax, a mind full of inspiration, and a heart full of dreams.

 search previous next tag category expand menu location phone mail time cart zoom edit close